brianc/jade-mode/README.md

 Regions can be indentend in a similar way; however, this is still buggy...

 Since jade and stylus nesting is somewhat related to sexp layout I hope to have sexp related selection & manipulation working in the future.
-Currently working on `jade-highlight-sexp`
+See `jade-highlight-sexp` for an example

+## key bindings

+  - [tab] if region is active, do 'smart indent' on region.  otherwise, move cursor to beginning of line text.
+If cursor already at beginning of line text, do 'smart indent' on line.
+  - [shift-tab] if region is active, do 'smart dedent' on region.  otherwise, move cursor to beginning of line text.
+If cursor already at beginning of line text, do 'smart dedent' on line.

 ### jade-mode